hersok/ocean/01 - 3D Printed Parts/README.md

 2. `*.STL`

-    * The unit of these STL files is inches.
+    * The unit for these STL files is inches.
 Please use these files if you would like to print the device!

 3. `*.3MF`